EU seen exporting sugar to Middle East, Africa after quotas end

 The likely surge in EU sugar exports will eat into the market share of refineries in the northern hemisphere.

-Such refiners include ASR Group, owner of Tate & Lyle, and India's Shree Renuka Sugars Ltd (SRES.NS).
+Such refiners include ASR Group, owner of Tate & Lyle, and India's Shree Renuka Sugars Ltd.

 "There could be a doubling of EU sugar exports by 2018/19, increasing competitive pressure for northern hemisphere refineries such as Al Khaleej in Dubai and Cevital in Algeria," said Sergey Gudoshnikov, a senior economist with the ISO.